information

 Active

-Construction is currently scheduled to begin in May 2026 and will take about up to two and a half years to complete.
+Construction is currently scheduled to begin in Spring 2027 and will take about up to two and a half years to complete.

 Environmental Services is designing a project to replace approximately 1600 feet of aging, large-diameter public sewer pipes along Duniway Park.
 Having provided over 100 years of service, the pipes require repairs to maintain reliable sewer service and protect public health and the environment.